Welcome to Foundation

 Mrs Peskett will be helping the Ducklings with their learning when Mrs Stone isn't in class.

 During the mornings all children should be encouraged to leave their bookbag in the boxes as they come into the classrooms and to hang their coats on their pegs.
-The children will then have an opportunity to explore before the bells at 8.55 for registration time.
+The children will then have a job to completed before the bells at 8.55 for registration time.
+At 9.05 each day we will be taking part in Wake Up Shake Up in our classes

-A sharing book will be sent home along with a reading record for parents to complete.
+A book will be sent home along with a reading record for parents to complete.

 If children are working with books from within our reading scheme they must do the work and complete the reading.
 If a sharing book comes home we would like to encourage parents to enjoy a story with their children.